Crude Oil Contamination in the Shallow Subsurface: Bemidji, Minnesota

-Aerial view of surface oil contamination from the pipeline rupture at the Bemidji Crude Oil Spill Research Site, Minnesota (circa 1979).
-Much of the black area was caused by oil spraying from the rupture.
+Map of surface oil areas resulting from the pipeline rupture at the Bemidji Crude Oil Spill Research Site, Minnesota

 Conceptual model of the subsurface contaminant plume's microbial geochemistry.
 The model shows the right to left progression of what electron acceptors are being used by subsurface microbial communities to degraded dissolved oil constituents in groundwater.

 Collecting vapor samples from contaminated areas in the unsaturated zone.
 The USGS

 scientist is using a syringe to extract air from a small sampling tube that extends into the subsurface.